tsgates/www-feast17/workshop-n2women.md

 ## Support

-This workshop is possible thanks to the generous support of SIGCOMM and IEEE COMSOC.
+This workshop is possible thanks to the generous support of SIGCOMM, IEEE COMSOC, and Google.